jlacko/RCzechia/README.md

 ```
 You can also get the latest development version by running `remotes::install_github("jlacko/RCzechia")`.
 The main branch should be always reasonably stable, but I do not suggest cloning of development branches unless you know what you are doing - these are where the action is happening, raw in tooth and claw.

-### Community call for action

-The project is actively maintained, and ideas & suggestions to improve the package are greatly welcome.
-Should you feel more at ease with old fashioned email than the GitHub ticketing system - do drop me a line.

-But raising an issue is preferrable, as I am human and I forget; GitHub does not suffer from such a failing, and will keep on reminding me till the sun and moon are darkened, and the stars no longer shine.

 ### The following spatial objects are included:

 administrative: